Originally published in March 2018

-As the springtime temperatures in Champaign, Illinois, start to warm up, many of the area’s common allergens will begin to thrive.
+As the springtime temperatures in Champaign-Urbana, Illinois, start to warm up, many of the area’s common allergens will begin to thrive.
 But you don’t have to suffer allergy symptoms because the pollen levels have started increasing.
 Here are five steps you can take to improve indoor air quality and ease springtime allergy symptoms:

 Change Your HVAC Air Filter

 The start of spring is the perfect time to change your HVAC air filter.
 By doing so, you’ll not only help prevent contaminants from circulating in your home but also help your HVAC system operate more efficiently.

 Pollen levels are at their worst during the early hours of the morning.
 If you want to exercise or perform yard work, it’s still cool enough to do so during the day without getting too hot.
 Just remember to drink water!

 Adjust Your Thermostat to an Ideal Setting

 If your home is warmer than 70 degrees and has a humidity level higher than 50 percent, it’s an ideal breeding ground for dust mites and microbial growth.
 Keep your thermostat’s setting at 70 degrees during the spring.
 To manage your home’s humidity, make sure to aim for a balance between 40 and 50 percent.
 A humidifier can help.

 Wash Your Bedding, Linen and Hair